RayBB/openlibrary-docs/Internationalization-Contributor's-Guide-(i18n).md

 docker compose run --rm -uroot home ./scripts/i18n-messages update [CODE]
 ```

+If you don't have a Docker set-up, you can also use [Poedit](https://poedit.net/) to merge PO and POT via 'Catalog -> Update from POT file' and use it to review and translate changed and missing strings.

 See our [i18n guideline in the wiki](https://github.com/internetarchive/openlibrary/wiki/Frontend-Guide#internationalization-i18n---for-translators) for important and useful tips.

 If you are updating an existing translation, run `scripts/i18n-messages update` to merge the new msgids from the `i18n/messages.pot` message templates into your `i18n/<lang>/messages.po` message catalog.
 Review all `fuzzy` matches and either remove the `fuzzy` keyword, if a correct match, or update and remove the `fuzzy` keyword.
 Make sure it's an exact match before removing the `fuzzy` label.
 Sometimes there are minor, but important changes like datatype changes, e.g. `%(count)s` to `%(count)d`.
 Also review all entries with an empty `msgstr` and add correct translations for them.